 - SOFIA Overview

-- Proposing and Observing
+- Proposing & Observing

 - Meetings and Events

 FORCAST is a dual-channel mid-infrared camera and spectrograph sensitive from 5 – 40 μm.
 Each channel consists of a 256x256 pixel array that yields a 3.4'x3.2' instantaneous field-of-view with 0.768'' pixels, after distortion correction.
-The Short Wave Camera (SWC) uses a Si:As blocked-impurity band (BIB) array optimized for λ < 25 μm, while the Long Wave Camera's (LWC) Si:Sb BIB array is optmized for λ > 25 μm.
+The Short Wave Camera (SWC) uses a Si:As blocked-impurity band (BIB) array optimized for λ < 25 μm, while the Long Wave Camera's (LWC) Si:Sb BIB array is optimized for λ > 25 μm.
 Observations can be made through either of the two channels individually or, by use of a dichroic mirror, with both channels simultaneously across the entire range.
 Spectroscopy is also possible using a suite of grisms, which provide coverage from 5 – 40 μm with a low spectral resolution of R = λ/Δλ ≈ 200.

 Examples of FORCAST scientific observations and summary of specifications: FORCAST Flyer

-Information applicable to the current observing cycle, Cycle 6, can be found in the FORCAST chapter of the Cycle 6 Observer's Handbook.
-Those submitting proposals for Cycle 7 must refer to the FORCAST chapter of the Cycle 7 Observer's Handbook.
+Information applicable to the observing cycles can be found in their respective versions of the Observer's Handbook.
 Be sure that you are referencing the correct version of the handbook!